rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

     SCRIPT_PATH=`dirname ${BASH_SOURCE[0]}`

 ### Source other scripts
-Sourcing means including other scrpts.
+Sourcing means including other scripts.
 While sourcing the whole script is executed.

-    source foo.sh
+    $ source foo.sh
-    # or alternatively
-    . foo.sh
+    $ . foo.sh                   # alternative to source

 To find out if the current script is sourced or executed we can use a bash specific hack.
-Bash only allows return statements from functions and on top-level only if the scipt was sourced.
+Bash only allows return statements from functions and on top-level only if the script was sourced.
 Thus we can write:

     (return 0 2>/dev/null) && SOURCE="1" || EXECUTE="1"